fukuchi/libqrencode/README.md

 QR Code is registered trademarks of DENSO WAVE INCORPORATED in JAPAN and other countries.

-Reed-Solomon encoder is rewritten by Kentaro Fukuchi, referring to the FEC library developed by Phil Karn (KA9Q).
+Reed-Solomon encoder included in this library is originally taken from FEC library developed by Phil Karn (KA9Q) and distributed under the terms of the GNU LGPL, then rewritten by Kentaro Fukuchi.
 Copyright (C) 2002, 2003, 2004, 2006 Phil Karn, KA9Q

 * NANKI Haruo           - improved lower-case characters encoding